 Line 1 — Beginning of year basis: For year 1, this is your total purchase price (e.g., 500 EPD units at $26 = $13,000).
 For subsequent years, it is the prior year’s Line 18 ending basis.
 Line 2 — Contributions during the year: Cash or property contributed to the partnership.
 For publicly traded MLPs, this is $0 — you don’t make capital contributions after purchase.
 Line 3 — Increase in share of liabilities: Compare Item K on this year’s K-1 to last year’s.
 If ending liabilities exceed beginning liabilities, the increase goes here.
 Under IRC §752, increases in a partner’s share of partnership liabilities are treated as deemed cash contributions — they add to basis.
 For 500 EPD units, a typical liability increase is $200–$500/year.

 Line 5: §737 gain — $0 for all publicly traded MLP investors.
 Line 6: Excess depletion — $0 for pipeline MLPs (relevant for royalty MLPs like NRP or BSM).
-Line 7: Subtotal = Lines 1 + 2 + 3 + 4o + 5 + 6.
+Line 7: Subtotal = Lines 1 + 2 + 3e + 4o + 5 + 6.
 This is your “high water mark” — the maximum basis before distributions and losses reduce it.
+The IRS form breaks Line 3 into subparts 3a–3e for the liability-share computation; only the net result on Line 3e feeds the Line 7 sum.
 For the EPD example: $11,400 + $0 + $350 + $25 + $0 + $0 = $11,775.

 The following shows the complete 18-line worksheet for 500 EPD units in their second year of ownership.
 Each line shows the computed value and the K-1 source.